 Your responsibility as an Employer

 Its important to include a UK Equal Opportunities Policy in your Employee Handbook and adhere to it to the letter to protect yourself from potential breaches that can lead to the business getting sued.
-To make sure you’re safe, get in touch with our Employment Law team on 0330 912 8338.
+To make sure you’re safe, get in touch with our team of Employment Law solicitors on 0330 912 8338.

 © Atkins Dellow LLP 2022